15 Best Gutter Companies in

 What you need to know about gutter services in Austin

-Gutters should typically be self-sufficient, but you may occasionally require certain services.
-You may hire a gutter professional for any of the following:
+Generally, you don't need to be working on your gutters every day, although you might occasionally need certain services.
+You might hire a gutter professional for any of the following services:

 Different Types of Gutters

-- Vinyl: Vinyl gutters are relatively inexpensive, but they don't always hold up well in places like Austin where freezing temperatures are possible.
-PVC vinyl gutters are decidedly not environmentally friendly, but uPVC (unplasticized polyvinyl chloride) contains a lower amount of environmental toxins than many other types of gutter materials.
+- Vinyl: Vinyl gutters are relatively inexpensive, but can easily be damaged in places like Austin where freezing temperatures are possible.
+PVC vinyl gutters are decidedly not environmentally friendly, but gutters made from uPVC (unplasticized polyvinyl chloride) contain lower amounts of environmental toxins than gutters made from many other types of materials.

-- Titanium Zinc: Titanium zinc gutters are pricey, but this material will last quite a bit longer than many options.
+- Titanium Zinc: Titanium zinc gutters will be expensive, but they can last quite a bit longer than many options.
 These gutters do not rust, and they don't typically show scratches.
-Titanium zinc gutters are not as eco-friendly as some other options, but their longevity helps contribute to their sustainability.
+Titanium zinc gutters are not as eco-friendly as some other options, but their longevity helps to make up for it.

-There are several decisions you can make about the gutters you put on your home.
-These include:
+There are several other decisions you can make about what kind of gutters you want on your home.
+Some of the choices you might make include:

 Different types of gutter guards

 You may be considering adding gutter guards to your Austin home to keep out debris, or keep animals like birds from nesting on your house.
-Gutter guards can be installed on your existing gutters or included when installing a new system.
-Common gutter guard types include:
+You can install gutter guards on top of your existing gutters, or purchase them when installing new ones.
+Some common types of gutter guards include:

 Top Environmental Pick